pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 When DNSKEY flag ADT is set to 1, a DELEG-aware validator MUST prove the absence of a DELEG RRset in referral responses for a zone.

 Without this check, an attacker could strip the DELEG RRset from a referral response and replace it with an unsigned (and potentially malicious) NS RRset.
-A referral response with an unsigned NS and signed DS RRsets does not require additional proofs of nonexistance according to pre-DELEG DNSSEC specification, and it would have been accepted as a delegation without DELEG RRset.
+A referral response with an unsigned NS and signed DS RRsets does not require additional proofs of nonexistence according to pre-DELEG DNSSEC specification, and it would have been accepted as a delegation without DELEG RRset.

 ### Chaining